Below you'll find answers to the questions we get asked the most about Coinffeine

 In principle, we are able to activate all fiat currencies supported by the banks or payment processors we have developed an integration with.
 Having said this, we prefer to open a trading pair only once we are able to anticipate sufficient liquidity.
 For the time being we have only activated the BTC/EUR pair.

 You may expect the activation of other fiat currencies available at Advanced Cash in the near future.
-Currently, those are USD, GBP, RUB, KZT, UAH and BRL.
+Currently, those are USD, GBP, RUB, TRY, KZT, UAH and BRL.

 Transfers among Advanced Cash users are free, so that peer-to-peer fiat currency transactions triggered by Coinffeine as counterpart for bitcoin buy or sell orders, have no cost.